MonkmanMH/WorkInProgress/draft_blog_posts/2016-03-06-defining-data-science.md

 7. A team approach, where the members possess complementary skills, can provide a successful approach to doing data science

-8. We need more women in data science [ok, that's my own editorializing, but as Hayes notes, only 25% of data scientists are women]
+8. We need more women in data science [ok, that's my own editorializing, as Hayes calls it "diversity".
+But as he notes, only 25% of data scientists are women]

 >> Roger Peng